 With the concurrent rise of the fields of biomedical engineering and nanotechnology, the intersected field of nanomedical engineering has grown remarkably in the past decades (Kim et al., 2010).
-Preclinical research in the field of nanomedicine continues to produce a steady stream of new nanoparticles with capabilities unique and complex properties.
+Preclinical research in the field of nanomedicine continues to produce a steady stream of new nanoparticles with unique capabilities and complex properties.
 With improvements come promising treatments for diseases, with the ultimate goal of clinical translation and better patient outcomes compared with current standards of care (Luo et al., 2015).
-Applications of nanotechnology can increase the efficacy of therapeutics by providing solutions to the traditional problems associated with pharmaceutical solubility, limiting systemic toxicities, bioavailability, immunocompati bility and cellular uptake.
-Nanotechnology based therapeutics can be produced either through top down processes such as milling, high pressurised homogenisation, etching, lithography and other methods, or designs to act as therapeutic agents or carriers of therapeutic agents (Mahapatra et al., 2013).
+Applications of nanotechnology can increase the efficacy of therapeutics by providing solutions to the traditional problems associated with pharmaceutical solubility, limiting systemic toxicities, bioavailability, immunocompatibility a nd cellular uptake.
+Nanotechnology based therapeutics can be produced either through top down processes such as milling, high pressurised homogenisation, etching, lithography and other methods, or through bottom up processes, such as chemical synthesis both for inorganic nanomaterials or complex polymeric designs to act therapeutic agents or carriers of therapeutic (Mahapatra et al.. agents 2013).
 Comprehensive studies has estimated that there are more than 250 nanomedical products that have been approved and are in the market or are in early or late stages of clinical trials, with many more in development (Etheridge et al., 2013).
-A market research firm, BCC estimated research. has that the nanomedical global market value increased from USD 53 billion in 2009 to USD 72.8 billion in 2011.
-Additionally, the firm has projected a compound annual growth rate in the global market for nanomedicines to be 12.5%, between the years 2011 and largest growth 2016, with in the therapeutic area of oncology and disorders of the central nervous system (CNS).
-The applications currently in clinical development belong to the categories of liposomal formulations, polymer-protein and polymer-drug conjugates, micelles, antibody-drug conjugates, dendrimers, metal and metal oxide NMs (Mahapatra et al., 2013).
-Organic compounds used for disinfection have some disadvantages, including toxicity to the human body, therefore, the interest in inorganic disinfectants such metal oxide as nanoparticles (NPs) is increasing (Hajipour et al., 2012).
-Furthermore, nanorobotics, operating in the human body, could monitor levels of different compounds and store that information in internal memory.
+A market research firm, BCC research, has estimated that the nanomedical global market value increased from USD 53 billion in 2009 to USD 72.8 billion in 2011.
+Additionally, the firm has projected a compound annual growth rate in the global market for nanomedicines to be 12.5%, between the years 2011 and 2016, with largest growth in the therapeutic area of oncology and disorders of the central nervous system (CNS).
+The applications currently in clinical development belong to the categories of liposomal formulations, polymer-protein and polymer-drug conjugates, micelles, antibodydrug conjugates, dendrimers, metal and metal oxide NMs (Mahapatra et al., 2013).
+Organic compounds used for disinfection have some disadvantages, including toxicity to the human body, therefore, the interest in inorganic disinfectants oxide such as metal nanoparticles (NPs) is increasing (Hajipour et Furthermore, 2012). nanorobotics, operating in the human body, could monitor levels of different compounds and store that information in internal memory.
 The use of nanodevices would give the additional benefits of reduced intrusiveness, increased patient comfort, and greater fidelity of results, since the target tissue can be examined in its active state in the actual host environment.
-They could be used to rapidly examine a given tissue location, surveying its biochemistry, biomechanics, histometric and characteristics in greater detail.
+They could be used to rapidly examine a given tissue location, surveying its biochemistry, biomechanics, and histometric characteristics in greater detail.
 This would help in better disease diagnosing (Filipe, 2015).
-It has also been assumed that through bottom up processes, such as chemical synthesis both for inorganic complex polymeric or nanomaterials nanomachines could distribute drugs patient's within the body.
+It has also been assumed that nanomachines could distribute drugs within the patient's body.
 Such nanoconstructions could deliver medicines to particular sites, making more adequate and precise treatment possible.
-Such devices would have a small computer, several binding sites to determine the concentration of specific molecules, and a supply of some 'poison' that could be released selectively.
-Similar machines equipped with specific 'weapons' could be used to remove obstructions in the circulatory system or identify and kill cancer cells (Loeve, 2015).
+Such devices would have a small computer, several binding sites to determine the concentration of specific molecules, and a supply of some 'poison' that could be released selectively. machines equipped with specific 'weapons' could be used to remove obstructions in the circulatory system or identify and kill cancer cells (Loeve, 2015).